blade2005/example-runway/README.md

         - [Non-Interactive Deployments](#non-interactive-deployments)

 <!-- /MarkdownTOC -->

-## Summary
-Infrastructure as Code using runway, CloudFormation and Terraform to launch into AWS.

 ## Intro to Runway
 [Runway](https://docs.onica.com/projects/runway/en/latest/index.html) is configured for deployments and modules.
 A deployment defines modules and options that affect the modules.